kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 ### Previous storage versions

-The apiserver records each version which has ever been marked as the storage version in the status field `storedVersions`.
+The API server records each version which has ever been marked as the storage version in the status field `storedVersions`.
 Objects may have been persisted at any version that has ever been designated as a storage version.
 No objects can exist in storage at a version that has never been a storage version.